HFE (gene): Hfe knockout mice

-It is possible to delete part or all of a gene of interest in mice (or other experimental animals) as a means of studying function of the gene and its protein.
-Such mice are called “knockouts” with respect to the deleted gene.
+It is possible to delete part or all of a gene of interest in mice (or other experimental animals), as a means of studying the function of the gene and its protein.
+Such mice are called "knockouts" with respect to the deleted gene.
 Hfe is the mouse equivalent of the human hemochromatosis gene HFE.
-The protein encoded by Hfe is Hfe.
+The protein encoded by HFE is Hfe.
 Mice homozygous (two abnormal gene copies) for a targeted knockout of all six transcribed Hfe exons are designated Hfe−/−.
 Iron-related traits of Hfe−/− mice, including increased iron absorption and hepatic iron loading, are inherited in an autosomal recessive pattern.
-Thus, the Hfe−/− mouse model simulates important genetic and physiologic abnormalities of HFE hemochromatosis.
-Other knockout mice were created to delete the second and third Hfe exons (corresponding to α1 and α2 domains of Hfe).
+Thus, the Hfe−/− mouse model simulates important genetic and physiological abnormalities of HFE hemochromatosis.
+Other knockout mice were created to delete the second and third HFE exons (corresponding to α1 and α2 domains of Hfe).
 Mice homozygous for this deletion also had increased duodenal iron absorption, elevated plasma iron and transferrin saturation levels, and iron overload, mainly in hepatocytes.
 Mice have also been created that are homozygous for a missense mutation in Hfe (C282Y).
-These mice correspond to persons with hemochromatosis who are homozygous for HFE C282Y.
+These mice correspond to humans with hemochromatosis who are homozygous for HFE C282Y.
 These mice develop iron loading that is less severe than that of Hfe−/− mice.